curiousest/predict-AQI/report.md

 ![original model](images/original_model.png)

+For predicting 2 hours ahead of the current time compared to 20 hours ahead of time, it makes sense to train different regressors, since the relevance of inputs are likely to be different.
+Taken to the extreme, the model uses a different regressor for each number of hours ahead to predict.

+The total number of inputs available for each prediction is:

+`48x + 8` where x is the number of nearby locations used

+* 48 AQI measurements for a day in the past of a single location
+* Multiple locations
+* cos and sine of
+  * minute of the day
+  * day of the week
+  * day of the month
+  * day of the year

+If there was one regressor for each x-hours-ahead-prediction, that regressor would have a very large number of inputs to train on.
+In order to mitigate that problem, predictions are broken into two steps.
+The first step is to have a regressor for each location, using the 48 inputs of that location to predict each x-hours-ahead output at the target location.
+The second step is to have a regressor for each x-hours-ahead-prediction using each x-hours-ahead prediction from the second step along with the date and time inputs to make a single x-hours-ahead prediction.

 ### Metrics xx
 Metrics used to measure performance of a model or result are clearly defined.
 Metrics are justified based on the characteristics of the problem.